 Eager to explore the problems of Architecture and the city through teamwork, the Estudio 41 architecture firm was set up in Curitiba by a group of architects with degrees from the Paraná Federal University (UFPR).
 Currently consisting of partners Emerson Vidigal, Eron Costin, Fabio Henrique Faria, João Gabriel Rosa and Martin Kaufer Goic, the Estudio 41 collective recently gained international fame through its design for Brazil's new base in Antarctica.
 Winning the International Contest for the Comandante Ferraz Antarctica Station, it was also headlined the New York Times.
 This complex must cope with the incredibly harsh conditions found only in that white wilderness, planned to withstand temperatures of less than -50°C. The entire base is suspended three meters above the ground, keeping it above the snow and preventing heat loss heat loss through adjustable columns that adapt to changing temperatures and thaws.
 Covering 4,500 m², its seventeen laboratories are powered by a windfarm and solar energy panels, for lighter environmental impacts.
 This architectural collective from Paraná State has submitted entries in many other Architecture contests, expressing its ceaseless quest to upgrade the quality of life through buildings that enhance work, leisure and rest.
 Noteworthy among its many works is the Administrative Headquarters of Fecomercio Sesc Senac in Rio Grande do Sul State, which won the Outstanding Innovation Prize in the VI Saint-Gobain Architecture Award - Sustainable Habitat, and its design for upgrading the shoreline around Lake Paranoá in Brasília, where Estudio 41 outperformed 21 other entrants.

-Her experience built up with the São Paulo Municipal Housing Bureau (SEHAB) prompted Fabienne Hoelzel to set up Fabulous Urban, an urban design and research office headquartered in Zürich, Switzerland, with a branch in Lagos, Nigeria, focused on underdeveloped regions.
-Her pioneering approach to her work in São Paulo – where she coordinated urban upgrade projects for three favela slums (Jardim São Francisco, Paraisópolis and Cabuçu de Cima) in 2012 brought her the UN Habitat Scroll of Honour Prize.
+Her career with the São Paulo Municipal Housing Bureau (SEHAB) included significant contributions to the Favela Upgrade Programme (2009-2012), coordinating urban upgrade initiatives for São Francisco, Paraisópolis and Cabuçu de Cima.
+This led to the setup of Fabulous Urban in 2014, an urban design and research office headquartered in Zürich, Switzerland, with a branch in Lagos, Nigeria, focused on underdeveloped regions.
 Lecturing in Urban Design at Stuttgart State Academy of Art and Design since 2017, she was twice (2008-2010 and 2013-2017) a research lecturer at the Urban Design Institute, Federal Technology Institute (ETH) in Zürich, Switzerland.
 In 2009, she was Assistant Curator for the IV Architecture Biennial in Rotterdam, having worked at Herzog & de Meuron, a Swiss architecture firm in Basle.
 Fabulous Urban was involved with the Regeneration Plan for the Makoko district of Lagos, Nigeria, where a third of its population lived in stilt-houses.
 In 2014, this project was selected for the Fuller Challenge run by the Buckminster Fuller Institute.
 From 2014 to 2017, she implemented the Makoko Neighbourhood Hotspot pilot project: a multi-purpose community centre with a biogas plant connected to community bathrooms and producing cooking gas.
 Commissioned by Böll Stiftung Nigeria, she coordinated and published the first edition (2016) of a research paper entitled Urban Planning Processes in Lagos – Policies, Laws, Planning Instruments, Strategies and Actors for Urban Projects, Urban Development and Urban Services in Africa’s Largest City.
 Produced in cooperation with local Urban Planning students and researchers at Lagos University, its second edition was published in 2018/2019.

 With a degree from the Architecture and Urban Planning School at São Paulo University (USP), where she also completed her Master´s Degree, Fernanda Barbara is a founding partner of the Una Arquitetos architecture firm and a lecturer at the local College.
 In 2015, she was a guest lecturer at the graduate course on urban mutations (Des Mutations Urbaines) at the Special Architecture School in Paris.
 In 2017 she earned a Specialisation Diploma in design investigation from the Architecture, Design and Urban Planning School at the University of the Republic in Montevideo, Uruguay.
 She has attended international seminars and given lectures in Chicago, Paris, Porto, Lisbon, Querétaro, Santiago, Montevideo and La Plata.
 A member of the representation team for Brazilian entries in the International Biennial in Venice (2006); that same year she also sat on the jury for the international contest run by the Architecture Triennial in Lisbon – Debut Award; and in 2016 she was a member of the curator team at the Ibero-American Biennial in 2019.
 She also received several prizes for constructed works and projects, with some designs published in Brazilian and international magazines; she also displayed on four occasions at the Venice Architecture Biennial.
 In 2018, Una Arquitetos was a finalist with four designs in the MCHAP Award in Chicago, USA.
 In 2003, she joined the team headed up by architect Paulo Mendes da Rocha, working on the design for the São Paulo bid to host the 2012 Olympic Games.
 At the moment, she is also a partner in the UNA Barbara e Valentin architecture firm, which specialises in designing mixed-use buildings, including exhibitions and homes, among others.